dsccommunity/xPSDesiredStateConfiguration/README.md

 * **xFileUpload** is a composite resource which ensures that local files exist on an SMB share.
 * **xRegistry** provides a mechanism to manage registry keys and values on a target node.
 * **xEnvironment** configures and manages environment variables.
-* **xWindowsFeature** provides a mechanism to ensure that roles and features are added or removed on a target node.
+* **xWindowsFeature** provides a mechanism to install or uninstall Windows roles or features on a target node.
 * **xScript** provides a mechanism to run Windows PowerShell script blocks on target nodes.
 * **xProcessSet** allows starting and stopping of a group of windows processes with no arguments.
 * **xServiceSet** allows starting, stopping and change in state or account type for a group of services.